gpertea/stringtie/README.md

  -M fraction of bundle allowed to be covered by multi-hit reads (default:1) -p number of threads (CPUs) to use (default: 1)
  -A gene abundance estimation output file
+ -E define window around possibly erroneous splice sites from long reads to
+    look out for correct splice sites (default: 25)
  -B enable output of Ballgown table files which will be created in the
     same directory as the output GTF (requires -G, -o recommended) -b enable output of Ballgown table files but these files will be created under the directory path given as <dir_path>
+ -e only estimate the abundance of given reference transcripts (requires -G) --viral : only relevant for long reads from viral data where splice sites
+    do not follow consensus (default:false)
- -e only estimate the abundance of given reference transcripts (requires -G) -x do not assemble any transcripts on the given reference sequence(s) -u no multi-mapping correction (default: correction enabled) -h print this usage message and exit
+ -x do not assemble any transcripts on the given reference sequence(s) -u no multi-mapping correction (default: correction enabled) -h print this usage message and exit
+ --ref/--cram-ref reference genome FASTA file for CRAM input

 Transcript merge usage mode:
   stringtie --merge [Options] { gtf_list | strg1.gtf ...}